• State Regulations in Oklahoma

 Flood-Damaged Cars

-There is a glut of used cars on the market that have been salvaged from the floodwaters of hurricanes.
+There is an abundant supply of used cars on the market that have been salvaged from the floodwaters of hurricanes.
 Many of these vehicles were completely submerged by floodwaters and have been deemed "totaled" by the insurance companies.

 However, the fact that these cars have been branded as totaled has not stopped some unscrupulous used car sellers from transferring these vehicles to different states, "cleaning up the titles," and reentering the cars on the market as used vehicles.
 Unfortunately, the reason these vehicles were condemned as totaled in the first place is because there are some types of water damage that cannot be rectified in a modern automobile.